This is a messy http server written in the extensible shell.

 # FIXME: this is messy, especially when an exception is generated mid-response

-echo >[1=2] 'Internal server error:' $exception
+echo >[1=2] 'Exception while serving:' $exception

 } {